ilgrad/pylearn-epac/doc/source/tutorials.rst

-This example illustrates how to iterate two argument arrays using epac.
+This example illustrates how to iterate two argument arrays using EPAC.
 We can computes all the results from all the combinations.
 In the next section, we will show how to combine ``Pipe`` and ``Methods``.

 Pipe and Methods Combination
 ----------------------------